sdim2016/hbs-telepass/README.md

 | Recall       | 63.0%               | 67.9%         | 46.0%         |
 | F1 Score     | 47.6%               | 52.5%         | 48.6%         |
 | ROC AUC      | 67.0%               | 74.5%         | 73.2%         |

+For a comprehensive analysis of all models and strategic recommendations, please refer to our [detailed SUMMARY document](SUMMARY.md).

 ### Key Findings